My Experience Finding Tenants With OpenRent

 There’s nothing to fear.

-Within just a few days, I had received a dozen or so enquiries in the form of emails and voice-messages, which was amazing (but not surprising to be honest, I’ve had similar results before).
+Within just a few days, I had received a dozen or so enquiries in the form of emails and voice-messages, which was amazing (but not surprising to be honest, I’ve had similar results every time).
+I especially like the voice message feature, which lets interested parties leave recordings without accessing my phone number, and I can play them directly through the OpenRent dashboard.

-I like to give all suitable applicants the opportunity to view the property, so that way I have a greater pool of tenants to choose from.
+I personally like to give all suitable applicants the opportunity to view the property, so I have a larger pool of tenants to choose from.
+It can be a bit of a slog when interest is high, but I find it’s worth the effort, especially when the primary goal is to find good tenants, which it always is.

-1. Choose your tenant-find package – choose between OpenRent’s Ultimate Advertising (includes 5 day free trial) and Rent Now package (I compare both packages below to help you decide)
+1. Choose your tenant-find package – choose between OpenRent’s Portal Advertising and Rent Now packages (I compare both packages below to help you decide)

 2. Create your listing – this includes adding the property description, photos, a floor plan, and a copy of the EPC.